 I want to see the finished trim size of a PDF

 To view a PDF at it’s finished (trim) size, set the CropBox to match the TrimBox.
 Some systems do this by default.
 This has users who are not familiar with PDF worry if there is any bleed in the document.
-They do not realise that there may be information available which simply isn’t visible on-screen.
+They do not realize that there may be information available which simply isn’t visible on-screen.
 Acrobat plug-ins such as Enfocus PitStop allow you to alternate the PDF view between TrimBox and MediaBox.

 Errors referring to the BBox

 Within PDF files there is another box, the bounding box or BBox, that is used.
-The bounding box is a rectangular frame that determines the dimensions of an object (such as a graphic, font or pattern) that is placed inside a PDF document.
+The bounding box is a rectangular frame that determines the dimensions of an object (such as a graphic, font, or pattern) that is placed inside a PDF document.
 As such, this box has nothing to do with the page boxes.
 Due to bugs in PDF creation or viewing tools, errors that refer to a BBox may pop up when an application processes a PDF.
 A typical example is ‘The Font “ArialMT” contains a bad /BBox’.